kanaria69/Mainecoco/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Why can't your nose be 12 inches long?
+Because then it'd be a foot!